Introduction to Fort Tejon

 Teachers are you ready for an adventure?
 Fort Tejon State Historic Park offers self-guided, guided, and living history school tours.

 Self-guided tours allow classes to enjoy the park at their own pace.
 Free self-guided brochures are available along with a scavenger hunt focusing on the park's historic zone.
 Additional information detailing the park's history and resources are available in the visitor center office.
 The visitor center, barracks, and officer's quarters are open daily from 8 a.m. to 4 p.m.
-Self-guided tours are free, but reservations are required.
+Self-guided tours are free.
+Reservations are required and can be booked here through our online scheduling web page.

 Guided tours of Fort Tejon State Historic Park usually lasts 2.5 hours.
 The tour begins with a brief orientation about the fort's history in the visitor center.
 Next, the students assemble on the parade ground for an 1850s basic military drill where they raise the historic garrison flag per army regulations of the period.
 The students will tour the historic places of the park to experience a picture of life on the frontier of California through the lens of a frontier army post.
 This includes going "behind the scenes" in areas of the historic buildings that are usually partitioned off as museum display space.
 The tour concludes with a cannon firing demonstration.
 Afterwards, your class may have lunch in the park in the shade of majestic Valley oak trees before departing.
 Guided tours are limited to 75 people per tour.
 This is due in part to staff/student ratios and capacity restrictions for our program spaces.
 Guided tours cost $5 per person.
 Children 6 and under are admitted free.
-Reservations are required.
+Reservations are required and can be booked here through our online scheduling web page.
+For more information, please contact Michael Deagon via email or phone (661) 248-6692.

 Student Living History Program Day Option